Lesson 7: Real-World Applications of the Model Context Protocol

 The most successful implementations prioritize making the AI assistant feel natural to interact with, despite complex behind-the-scenes integrations.
 Organizations that invest in user training and regularly gather feedback achieve higher adoption rates and better outcomes.

-Key Principle: Users should experience simplicity even when the underlying system is sophisticated.
+Here's the Key Principle: Users should experience simplicity even when the underlying system is sophisticated.
 The complexity of MCP integration should be invisible to end users.

 Pro Tip: When planning MCP implementations, design the user experience first, then work backward to determine what systems need to be connected.
 This approach ensures the technology serves user needs rather than showcasing technical capabilities.